Notebooks-Now/submission-instructions/setup.md

 ```

-🛠 Select one of the **full** templates depending on whether you are using MyST Markdown or Quarto for your submission.
+🛠 Select one of the **full** templates corresponding to the authoring tools you wish to use for your submission either MyST Markdown or Quarto.

 - 🔗 [Notebooks-Now/submission-myst-full](https://github.com/Notebooks-Now/submission-myst-full)
 - 🔗 [Notebooks-Now/submission-quarto-full](https://github.com/Notebooks-Now/submission-quarto-full)